 Boot testing in Ouray, Colorado.
 The stiff full shank of the La Sportiva Nepal Evo allows for excellent support front-pointing.

 The full shank in this boot provides the support needed for front-pointing, and the front and rear toe-welts accept step-in crampons.
-With a higher ankle cuff than either the Mountain Experts or the Mont Blancs, the Nepals offer even more support.
+With a higher ankle cuff than the Mont Blancs, the Nepals offer even more support.

 The La Sportiva Nepal Evo lacing system.
 Note the special lace-lock grommet that is the 5th down.
 This amazing feature allows you to first tighten the bottom laces on top of the foot, lock them in, and then lace the top of the boot.

 However, the real detail that aids in climbing ability is the lacing system.
 Right where the foot bends, La Sportiva has incorporated what they call EZ Roller hardware.
 This simple-yet-high-tech metal grommet locks down, keeping the laces in place when you tighten them until you pull the laces outwards again.
 This allows you to tighten the front (bottom) of the boot separately from the top of the boot, which is AMAZING!
 How many times have you been lacing your boots, where you struggle to keep the right tension in the laces all the way through the final knot, only to find it is still too loose?
 This also makes it so you can leave the front of your boot looser around your toes, but really crank down on the ankle tightness, or vice-versa.
 Overall this lacing system improves the climbing ability of this boot because it makes it so you can get the boots to fit your foot properly- with no heel lift or slippage and no toe-bang.

 The Nepals hike decently well for a heavy boot.
 The rockered sole encourages a natural stride while hiking, and the flexible ankle cuff allows for an adequate range of motion and is very similar to that in the sole of the Mont Blanc.